 Suicide continues to be a major cause of avoidable death among farmers in Australia, although rates of death vary significantly in different areas of Australia.
 Occupational, environmental, social and climatic conditions, poor access to health care services and stigma all contribute.

-People living on farms also have greater access to lethal means than people in the city.
-Sometimes what looks like a ‘farm accident’ may actually be a suicide.
+People living on farms also have greater access to lethal means than people in the city, which is more likely to result in a fatality when a suicide attempt is made.

 While diagnosable mental illness can be a factor in suicide, this is not always the case.
 Farming can be extremely difficult at times.
 After years of drought some farm families then face crop and stock losses due to floods, fires, market changes or insect attack.
 It can seem overwhelming.

 Suicide risk in farming families has also been associated with family breakdown, children leaving home, or anything that jeopardises farmers’ ability to continue farming (for example, a debilitating injury or illness or problems with farm transfer).
 An accumulation of these factors compounds suicide risk.

 If someone close to you is talking about ‘ending it all’ or that they ‘can’t take anymore’, don’t ignore it.